Calculating Distance Matrices with SQL

 WHEN dist_meters <= 10000 THEN 'regional'

-ELSE 'distant'
+ELSE 'distant' END AS proximity_tier,

-COUNT(*) AS pair_count,
+count(*) AS pair_count,

-AVG(dist_meters) AS mean_dist,
+avg(dist_meters) AS mean_dist,

-PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY dist_meters) AS median_dist
+percentile_cont(0.5) WITHIN GROUP (ORDER BY dist_meters) AS median_dist

 GROUP BY proximity_tier